srvidya03/Restaurant-Website/README.md

 4)do git add <file name>, git commit, and git push to add the code on the branch

-5)Product owner or yourself can go on the GitHub website and "Merge and Approve" the task01 branch.
-This will add the branch task01 code to the master branch so everyone can get the new code.
+5)Product owner or yourself can go on the GitHub website, and click "Merge and Approve" the task01 branch.
+This will add the task01 branch code to the master branch so everyone can get the new code